-And while I did brush my teeth and used my teeth whitener with light, I also downed an extra cup of coffee as we were hustling out the door.
+And while I did brush my teeth, I also downed an extra cup of coffee as we were hustling out the door.

 And naturally, as we were pulling out of the driveway, my gas light came on.
 So we swung by the gas station on the way to school, and I may or may not have dribbled some gasoline on my jeans.